peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 ## Data Preparation

-The raw export of over 10,000 candidates must be validated, filtered, and formatted.
-This is an automated, three-step process driven by Python scripts.
+The raw export of over 10,000 candidates must be validated, scored, and filtered to produce the final, data-driven subject set.
+This is an automated, five-step process driven by a sequence of Python scripts.

 ### Step 1: Data Validation (`validate_adb_data.py`)